Top 5 On the Job Training Methods for Skill Development

 Mentoring

 In mentoring, the mentor as a more senior co-worker will provide both technical and emotional support to a mentee.
-This is a great practice for the onboarding process that enables new recruits to easily develop bonds with other colleagues.
+This is a great on-the-job training method for the onboarding process that enables new recruits to easily develop bonds with other colleagues.

 One of the most important things to make mentoring work is that they need to be partnered appropriately.
 It combines role, skill, and even personality type and aspirations.
 That’s why regular reviews or catch-ups are necessary to ensure that the process is still productive.